john-kurkowski/tldextract/README.md

 ```

 The thinking behind the default is, it's the more common case when people
-mentally parse a URL.
-It doesn't assume familiarity with the PSL nor that the
+mentally parse a domain name.
+It doesn't assume familiarity with the PSL nor
-PSL makes such a distinction.
-Note this may run counter to the default parsing
+that the PSL makes a public/private distinction.
+Note this default may run
-behavior of other, PSL-based libraries.
+counter to the default parsing behavior of other, PSL-based libraries.

 ### Specifying your own URL or file for Public Suffix List data